Innercise: Transform Limiting Beliefs into Powerful "Aha Moments"

 Now imagine that you are floating on the soft, fluffy cloud. . . . feel the surface beneath you becoming softer; feel the cloud rising out of the surface you are on, surrounding you in it’s protective support.
 Let the cloud rise up into the sky. . . . taking you with it.
 See the walls and ceiling around you disappearing as you float into the sunny sky. . . . drifting on the cloud.

 Allow yourself to daydream on your drifting cloud for as long as you'd like.
 And when you are ready to return from the journey, drift back down to where you started, and slowly open your eyes.
 Take a few moments to write down your experience.
 Did you have any realizations?
 What did your daydream entail?

-After you try this Innercise, please let us know how it worked for you and/or share one of your "aha moments" in the comments below.
+After you try this Innercise, please let us know how it worked for you and/or share one of your powerful aha moments in the comments below.

 And share this terrific, scientific information with your friends on social media.

-By retraining your brain, you’ll stop standing on the edge of your potential; and you’ll start fulfilling more of what you are capable of achieving.
-All our NeuroGym programs use the latest science to help you recognize and release any of the mental or emotional obstacles that are keeping you stuck at your current level of success.
+All our NeuroGym programs use the latest science to help you recognize and release your limiting beliefs that are keeping you stuck at your current level of success.

 Sign-Up For The NeuroGym Newsletter And Join The Innercise Revolution!

 We value your privacy and would never spam you.

 John Assaraf is one of the leading mindset experts in the world, with a unique ability to help people release mental and emotional blocks.
 He's written 2 New York Times Bestselling books, appeared on Larry King, and was featured in 8 movies, including "Quest For Success" with Richard Branson and the Dalai Lama.
 Now, he is the CEO of NeuroGym, a company dedicated to using the most advanced neuroscience-based brain training programs to help individuals and corporations maximize their potential.